007 Racing: Development and release

 007 Racing was developed by Eutechnyx, which worked with MGM to create the game's storyline.
 It includes objectives and vehicles based on those featured in the James Bond films.
-007 Racing uses a modified version of the game engine that was developed for EA's Need for Speed games.
-The game features voice acting, including John Cleese as R.
+007 Racing uses a modified version of the game engine that was developed for Eutechnyx's earlier Le Mans 24 Hours.
+Lead programmer Peter Davies recalled in 2021: "given the huge differences in the game style it was a massive overhaul, but some core components like the physics engine, renderer, and build tools were retained."

 In North America, 007 Racing was released in November 2000.
 A sequel for the PlayStation 2 was announced shortly thereafter, but was never released.

 Reception

 007 Racing received "mixed or average" reviews, according to review aggregator Metacritic.